dovstone/dataJs/README.md

 Notice the following symbols added: `|` and `;`.
 **|** is used to separate multiple javascript native events types while **;** is used to separate blocks of events.
-In one word, think of this syntax as your are declaring a classic variable object that contains multiple functions.
+In one word, think of this syntax as your are declaring a classic constant object that contains multiple functions.
 Such as this following code that we would do:

     <script>
       $(function(){
-            var front = {
+            const front = {
                 helloPlanet: function(){
                   // your code goes here...
                 }